 - Statistics / Weather / Helpful Links

 Looking for Lake Idro cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Set against the backdrop of medieval villages, sailboats glide across the surface of 2,768-acre Lake Idro.
 No engines over 10HP are allowed on the beautiful northern Italian lake in the Lombardy region.
 The absence of large motor boats makes it a favorite with sailors and windsurfers as well as swimmers and anglers who come to the lake for its fantastic trout fishing.
 The deep blue water, forested mountains and rich history of the surrounding villages combine to make Lake Idro a popular tourist destination for Italians and the rest of the world.
 It is far enough out of the way, however, to maintain its quiet and the charm of its small villages.